AnotherKamila/bc-thesis/src/2-overview.md

 ### Reliability

 As required by section \ref{requirements:reliability}, controllers must work during network failures.
 Continued operation is ensured by storing and evaluating the rules locally on the controller, and only needing the server for updating the local copy.
-Loss of access logs is avoided by saving them locally and never forgetting a log entry before it has been stored to disk by the server.
+Loss of access logs is avoided by saving them locally and until they have been stored to the server's hard drive.

 Multiple servers may be deployed for higher availability, as long as the backing database is synchronized by generic database replication mechanisms (eventual consistency is sufficient).

-See chapter \ref{protocol} for details.
+Most of the issues concerning reliability will be thoroughly addressed in chapter \ref{protocol}.

 ### Security

-See section \ref{protocol:security}.
+The security of the servers and controllers themselves is out of scope of this thesis.
+The security of the communication channel between these is addressed in section \ref{protocol:security}.

 ### Easy deployment and maintenance